marcio-da-silva-arantes/MINLP/README.md

 * **Version:** [v2.3.3](https://github.com/marcio-da-silva-arantes/MINLP/raw/master/MINLP/dist/MINLP.jar)
 * **Last update:** 26/05/2019
+* **IDE:** this project can be open using the [NetBeans 8.2](https://netbeans.org/downloads/8.2/) IDE.

 Imagine that, a easy way to solve optimally non-linear problems like below, all this using standard linear programming solvers.
 <pre>
 <a href="https://www.codecogs.com/eqnedit.php?latex=\begin{matrix}&space;minimize&space;&&space;x^7&space;-&space;7x^3&space;&plus;&space;3x^2&space;-&space;\sqrt{2x&plus;1}\\&space;subject\&space;to&space;&&space;x&space;\in&space;[0,&space;2]&space;\end{matrix}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\begin{matrix}&space;minimize&space;&&space;x^7&space;-&space;7x^3&space;&plus;&space;3x^2&space;-&space;\sqrt{2x&plus;1}\\&space;subject\&space;to&space;&&space;x&space;\in&space;[0,&space;2]&space;\end{matrix}" title="\begin{matrix} minimize & x^7 - 7x^3 + 3x^2 - \sqrt{2x+1}\\ subject\ to & x \in [0, 2] \end{matrix}" /></a>
 </pre>

 The MINLP proposes make linear transformations to solve this for you, and creates abstractions to do in a easy and transparent way.
 MINLP is a high level abstraction to encode Mixed Integer Nonlinear Programming (MINLP) models in Java.
-You can easy donwload the last version here: [MINLP.jar](https://github.com/marcio-da-silva-arantes/MINLP/raw/master/MINLP/dist/MINLP.jar).
+If you already has MINLP you can easy donwload the last version here [MINLP.jar](https://github.com/marcio-da-silva-arantes/MINLP/raw/master/MINLP/dist/MINLP.jar) and replace it on your project.
 This library encode the models using the folowing suported solvers Cplex, Glpk and Gurobi, then you need to install the ones you intend to use, see how to install this dependencies on links below:
 * [Cplex](https://www.ibm.com/br-pt/marketplace/ibm-ilog-cplex) (proprietary)
 * [Glpk](https://www.gnu.org/software/glpk/) (free)